Health Profession Services

 Organizations that Work with the NBME

-NBME provides testing, education, consultative, and research services for a range of health profession organizations including medical specialty boards and societies, the veterinary licensing board, and allied health professional organizations.
+NBME provides testing, education, consultative, and research services for a range of health profession organizations including medical specialty boards and societies, and allied health professional organizations.
 Included among the organizations supported by the NBME are:

 The American Association of Medical Assistants' Certifying Board has collaborated with the NBME since 1977 to provide high quality test development, administration, scoring, and psychometric services in support of the CMA (AAMA) credentialing program.
 The Certified Medical Assistant (AAMA) credential is awarded to medical assistants who have completed an accredited postsecondary medical assisting program—including a practicum—and passed the CMA (AAMA) Certification Examination offered by the AAMA’s Certifying Board.
 The exam is a rigorous assessment of the knowledge necessary to perform medical assisting administrative and clinical procedures.
 Following initial certification, the CMA (AAMA) must recertify every five years by continuing education or exam to demonstrate continued competence.
 For more information about medical assisting and the CMA (AAMA) credential, visit the AAMA website at: www.aama-ntl.org.

-The American Board of Addiction Medicine collaborates with the NBME to develop and offer a rigorous certifying examination that is developed by an expert panel, as well as a maintenance of certification examination to ensure that ABAM-certified physicians maintain life-long competence in Addiction Medicine.
-For more information, visit the ABAM website at: http://www.abam.net
+The American Board of Addiction Medicine collaborates with the NBME to develop and offer a rigorous certification examination that is developed by an expert panel, as well as a maintenance of certification examination to ensure that ABAM-certified physicians maintain life-long competence in Addiction Medicine.
+For more information, visit the ABAM website at: http://www.abam.net.

 The American Board of Comprehensive Care and the NBME collaborate to develop, administer, and score a certification examination for qualified graduates of Doctor of Nursing Practice (DNP) programs across the United States.
 The certification examination assesses the knowledge and skills necessary for nurse clinicians to provide safe and effective patient-centered comprehensive care.
 For more information, visit the ABCC website at: http://www.abcc.dnpcert.org.

-The American Board of Medical Genetics, a member of the American Board of Medical Specialties, certifies individuals and accredits training programs in the field of human genetics.
-Since 1981, the NBME has worked with ABMG to reinforce its commitment to quality care by developing, administering, and scoring certifying examinations in clinical genetics, clinical biochemical genetics, clinical cytogenetics, and clinical molecular genetics.
-For more information about the ABMG and its certifying examinations, visit the ABMG website at: http://www.abmg.org.
+The American Board of Medical Genetics and Genomics, a member of the American Board of Medical Specialties, certifies individuals and accredits training programs in the field of medical genetics and genomics.
+Since 1981, the NBME has worked with ABMGG to reinforce its commitment to quality care by developing, administering, and scoring all of its In-Training, Certification, and Maintenance of Certification examinations.
+For more information about the ABMGG, its mission, and its certifying examinations, visit the ABMGG website at: http://www.abmgg.org.